 Share your self-talk with others

-Look for a friend or a family member whom you can vent out your thoughts to.
-Not only will it put your mind at ease, that person can give you a fresh perspective on how you should look at problems and mistakes, as well.
+Look for a friend or a family member whom you can vent out your thoughts too.
+Not only will it put your mind at ease, but that person can also give you a fresh perspective on how you should look at problems and mistakes, as well.